multimediaeval/2019-Pixel-Privacy-Task/README.md

 ## Task schedule
 * **Friday 20 September 2019:** Upload your images (see submission instructions below)
-* Begin writing your 2-page working notes paper, see information at [MediaEval 2019 Working Notes](http://multimediaeval.org/files/2019workingnotes.html) for format and instructions.
+* Begin writing your 2-page working notes paper, see information at [MediaEval 2019 Working Notes](https://docs.google.com/document/d/e/2PACX-1vT10Mnt8Nt3EHGey56bUw6zN2ZME8GRr4VysAV9mURFF6v-j8k7SYT1vCMUxbyOcsUUsRKQrgP4cO6b/pub) for format and instructions.
 * **Monday 23 September 2019:** Results are returned to you
 * Add the results to your working notes paper, and complete writing the discussion and outlook sections
 * **Monday 30 September 2019:** Finalize your working notes paper and submit it to: <link to be posted>
-* **27-29 October 2019:** Join the MediaEval 2019 Workshop in France near Nice, information at http://multimediaeval.org/files/2019workshopregistration.html
+* **27-29 October 2019:** Join the MediaEval 2019 Workshop in France near Nice, information at: <link to be posted>

 ## Necessary resources
 * The dataset used for the MediaEval 2019 Pixel Privacy task is a subset of the validation images from the Places365-Standard data set, which can be downloaded here: http://data.csail.mit.edu/places/places365/val_256.tar.